lordslair/discord-prometheus-exporter/README.md

 ### Todos

  - Write a Docker (Compose) file for easy startup
- - Find a way to resume discord_messages_total without a DB

 Nothing else, but I'm open to requests and PR.